frandiego/revel_test/README.md

 ## REVEL TEST
-I have done this test using docker, python and dbt because in the conversation with Fabricio I understood that dbt is a crucial technology in Revel.
+I have done this test using docker, python and dbt.
 All development has been dockerised in a docker compose containing two services `postgres` (the database) and `dbt` (the data model).
 If you want to run the code clone the repository and in the same directory run:
 ````